freenas/freenas-docs/userguide/shell.rst

 The :guilabel:`Set font size` slider adjusts the size of text displayed in the Shell.

-..
-If using Firefox, highlight the text and use the Open menu in the top right of the browser to copy the text from the Shell.
-Use the edit option in the Open menu again to paste text into the Shell.

-   Commented the above out because it was found to be inconsistent with different versions (we think) of firefox and/or OS.

 Shell provides a history of commands used.
 Use the arrow keys to see previously entered commands and press :kbd:`Enter` to repeat the command.The keys :kbd:`Home`, :kbd:`End`, and :kbd:`Delete` are also